PatoAR/amplify-roark/README.md

 ## ToDo's
 - Implement split screen as suggested by ChatGPT
-- Which functions/processes take more resources? (graphql calls, etc)
-- Filters take too long to take effect on corporate network

-- Create interface to deliver different content  - publicity, financials, etc. fix on top, colors, etc.
+- Create interface to deliver different content  - publicity, financials, etc. fix on top, colors, etc. Open content page on the right
 - Modified display text

 - Add email with custom domain
+- Pay suscription

 - Open AWS account on the name of Finu, transfer domain
-- Pay suscription

 ## CI/CD